-Applicant's Response: "The property is currently designated RMF-1 (Sarasota County).
+Applicant's Response: "The properties are currently designated RMF-1 (Sarasota County).
 The proposed RMF-4 zoning is consistent with the planning intent for the neighborhood and is a complementary use to the mix of uses which currently exist, and again offers a better potential for development of affordable workforce housing which is desperately needed in the City.
-My good neighbor Mr. Don O'Connell has approximately 6.5 ± 1 acres directly adjacent to the South of the property under consideration which is already zoned high density RMF on Hauser Lane."
+My good neighbor Mr. Don O'Connell has approximately 6.5 (+/-) acres directly adjacent to the South of the properties under consideration which is already zoned high density RMF on Hauser Lane."

 Staff Comment: The subject property abuts related RMF-zoned property.
-The subject property abuts RMF-1 zoned property to the west, north and east; and abuts a RMF-3 zoned property to the south.
-In addition, located less than 400 feet from the subject property is a RMF-3 zoned property to the northwest and a RMF-4 zoned property to the southeast of the subject property.
+The subject property abuts RMF-1 to the north, west and south, and RMF-3 zoning to the south.
+In addition, located approximately 300 feet from the subject property is a RMF-3 zoned property to the northwest and a RMF-4 zoned property to the southeast of the subject property.